jibbex/scp-promises/example/README.md

 ```

 1. Evaluates username and host
-2. Instansiates Scp Object
+2. Instantiates Scp Object
 3. Uploads in the currently logged in users home directory this file under the name `testfile.md`
-4. Downloads it again saves it as `testfile.,d`.
+4. Downloads it again and saves it as `testfile.md` in the current working directory.

-> If a password is required but you did not enter it at start-up.
-You could also enter it interactively in the remote shell.
+> When you have to login with a password, you are able to enter it interactively direct to the remote shell.

 _The `example/` directory should look like that_